 By default, none of the Mixer channels (input or output) have any effects.
 So this box appears empty when you select any of the 64 input channels or the Master (output) channel.

-To apply effect to any channel, select it first (by clicking on its label) and then press the Add effect button in the Effects Chain pane.
+To apply effect to any channel, select it first (by clicking on its label) and then press the Effects Chain pane.
 A window pops up to show the available effects: